 18 – 25 years in Atherstone, HOPE is for you.
 Building on the success of this project, we will be bringing HOPE2 very soon………….

 Funded by the Harry Payne fund, Classic Gems started as an idea from one of our women’s craft groups, our women identified loneliness amongst our older population of women as being a real issue and wanted to do something to alleviate this.
 Our women volunteers who participate in this small local project all have enhanced DBS checks and safeguarding training.

 Older women in Nuneaton were able to design and create their own jewellery with the assistance of one of our Classic Gems volunteers and our Project Manager.
 Care home staff said that the impact of this community craft project left a lasting feeling of happiness even after the individual was not able to recount the details of the session.

-This is a way that our women can give some of their time and care to all women in our community.
-Contact Kristy@cohort4.org.uk for more information.
+This was a way that our women can give some of their time and care to all women in our community.

 ‘Loneliness kills’ according to research, and coming together as women helps to stop this awful situation.